 We visited the Pisac ruins, an Inca citadel on a triangular plateau supported by basalt walled terraces which sweep around the south and east sides of the mountains.
 These terraces enabled food crops to be grown but with a sophisticated irrigation and drainage system prevented rotational slumping.

-Wherever we are in the world there is always a market for handicrafts.
-Sold as handmade with people waiting to pretend to make the products who appears to ‘be switched on’ by the arrival of visitors.
+Wherever we are in the world there is always a market for handicrafts, sold as handmade, with people waiting to pretend to make the products.
+They appear to ‘be switched on’ by the arrival of visitors.
 Today it was silver.
+Outside the silver shop was a real market.

 After lunch we visited the nearby terraces with giant basalt protecting walls at an altitude of 2769m.